sehlen-bsi/botan-docs/docs/cryptodoc/src/05_09_ml_kem.rst

 public API for public and private ML-KEM keys, respectively.
 The ``KyberMode`` class is used to select the desired parameter set.

+Since Botan 3.13.0, the constructors of these classes that take an ``AlgorithmIdentifier`` (i.e., decoding from X.509 ``SubjectPublicKeyInfo`` or PKCS#8 structures) reject with a ``Decoding_Error`` any algorithm identifier whose parameters field is not empty, as the ML-KEM parameter set is identified solely by the OID.

 .. _pubkey/kyber/kyber: